 Lots of people use their smartphones to watch live streaming shows.
 Even though it’s only a few inches wide.
 New installs of the top five video streaming apps increased over 400% last year.

 A recent survey showed that users spend an average of 87 minutes communicating and using social media on phones from Monday to Thursday, but more than 160 minutes from Friday through to Sunday.
 So maybe a good time to catch viewers with your live stream is at a weekend.

 6. Which timezone are viewers in? 🌎

 Live streaming limits you to the time zone of your audience.
 However, so that you don’t miss out on a regional audience of untapped viewers while they may be asleep, you could pre-record your live videos.
-You could then schedule them to stream at another time of day by using a Restream Scheduler.
+You could then schedule them to stream at another time of day by using a Restream Events.